 It’s a common misconception that automatically remaining with the same insurance company for years on end will get you a better rate.
 While insurers can reward loyalty, it should never stop you from shopping around and comparing rates.

 Shopping around can seem tedious, but you can look into services who do the work for you.
 At Cover, we work with over 30 carriers to get you a quote that’s the best rate on the market for the coverage you want.
-You can get a quote through our app in 3 minutes.

 And not only are we an insurance brokerage, but we’re now selling our own auto policies in Texas.